REMOTE HUTS

 Lower Styx

-Lower Styx was a standard S81 four-bunk design with open fire, built in 1959.
+Lower Styx was a standard New Zealand Forest Service S81 four-bunk design with open fire, built in 1959.
 It was located on the River flat on the TL of the lower Styx.
 When John Bathgate visited in the early 1970s, it had been used regularly by a Government hunter and still had equipment and some food supplies.
 When I stopped there in the mid-'70s the Hut was empty of provisions and starting to get a bit shabby.
 A bit of debris can still be found near the hut site.

 Old Mt Brown Hut

 lThe old Mt Brown was located at 820m on a broad spur on the Styx valley side of Mt Brown.
-It was built in the 1970s, probably by Forest Research Institute, for opossum studies and is identical to two Huts built by Derrick Field for the NZFS in the North Island.
+It was built in the 1970s, probably by Forest Research Institute, for opossum studies and is identical to two Huts built by Derrick Field for the New Zealand Forest Service in the North Island.
 The design was adopted from a hut built by opossum researcher Les Pracy in the Pararaki valley.
 The hut's exterior was malthoid, and the interior chicken wire over a precut timber frame.
 The Hut was in a small, clearing surrounded by forest and was quite dark and dingy.
 There was no heating, and water was from a 44-gallon drum set under the eaves.
 It had a standard NZFS kerosine cooker.
 Merv Nicolle visited the hut in the early '80s to fix the roof and install a new water drum.
 He didn't see any ghosts despite stories of the Hut being haunted.
 Old Mt Brown was accessed from the Styx valley and the track is still used as a route to the new Mt Brown Hut.
-The old hut was removed by DOC around 2006. |
+The old hut was removed by DOC around 2006.

 Noisy Biv

 Noisy Biv was located on the TR of the Noisy Creek basin in the Whitcombe Valley.
-It was a B49 structure with flat iron walls and roof built in 1958.
+It was a New Zealand Forest Service B49 structure with flat iron walls and roof built in 1958.
 Noisy was a handy stopover on the route between Frew Hut and Cropp Basin Hut but wasn't maintained from the mid 1970s onward.
 It became increasingly dilapidated over the years and was eventually blown off its piles.
 Noisy Biv was removed by DOC in 2006 and some of its rafters and iron cladding were used to repair Whitehorn and Kokatahi Bivs which were rescued from the Hokitika Dump around the same time.
 The track up to Noisy Creek Basin was recently reinstated by DOC to fully maintain, however the old NZFS track from the Noisy Creek tops down into the Cropp basin hasn't been maintained for some decades and has gone completely in most places.
 Someone was sounding DOC out a while back about the possibility of constructing a high-stud Biv in Noisy Creek Basin near the old Biv site.
 It would be nice if that happened

 Pyramid Hut